-- A. The student internship must be full time and include a minimum of 300 clock hours and 10 weeks. - B. Interns must be exposed to and given experience in all responsibilities of the classroom teacher, including use of the Alabama School Register. - C. Interns must have full responsibility for the entire school day for a minimum of two weeks. - D. Interns must be responsible for planning, teaching, and evaluating at least one major unit of work. - E. The intern must receive a grade of "S" (Satisfactory) in order to receive credit for the course.
-In the event the intern receives a "U" (Unsatisfactory), the student must reapply for a new internship.
-The new application must be approved by the Committee for the Professional Internship prior to reenrollment in the internship course.
+- A. The student must complete the Professional Internship at AUM. - B. The student internship must be full time and include a minimum of 300 clock hours and 10 weeks. - C. Interns must be exposed to and given experience in all responsibilities of the classroom teacher, including use of the Alabama School Register. - D. Interns must have full responsibility for the entire school day for a minimum of two weeks. - E. Interns must be responsible for planning, teaching, and evaluating at least one major unit of work. - F. The student will receive a letter grade in the internship.
+In the event the intern receives a letter grade of "D" or "F," the student must reapply for and repeat the internship.
+The new application must be approved by the Committee for the Professional Internship prior to enrollment in the internship course.